Drill mode in a visualization in Power BI

 Expand adds an additional hierarchy level to the current view.
 So if you're looking at the Territory level, you can expand and add city, postal code, and name detail to your treemap.
 Each step in the path shows you the same information and adds on one level of new information.

 You can also choose whether to drill down or expand on one field at a time or on all fields at once.

 Start at the top level of the treemap showing data for KY and TN.
 Widen your treemap by selecting one of the handles and dragging to the right.

 To drill down all fields at once, select the double arrow in the upper-left corner of the visualization .
 Your treemap now shows city data for Kentucky and Tennessee.

 Drill down one more time to the postal code level of the hierarchy.

 To drill back up, select the up arrow in the upper-left corner of the visualization .

 This method uses the drill-down icon that appears in the top-right corner of the visualization itself.

-If you don't turn on drill-down, selecting a visual element (such as a bar or bubble or leaf) will not drill down but will instead cross-filter the other charts on the report page.
+If you don't turn on drill down, selecting a visualization element (like a bar, bubble, or leaf) won't drill down.
+Instead, it will cross-filter the other charts on the report page.

 Select the leaf for TN.
-Your tree map now displays all the cities in Tennessee that have a store.
+Your treemap now shows all the cities in Tennessee that have a store.